Ethorbit/nzc-docker/README.md

 In case anything was missed, look around in the configs directory.

-## Creating/Removing the containers
-To start:
-`make args='up' cmd`

-If it works, add a -d after up to keep it in the background.

-To remove:
-`make args='down' cmd`

-Pass -v after down to also remove the volumes

 ## Development / Local Environment
 * In .env set DEVELOPING to 1 and set PRIVATE\_DOMAIN\_NAME to "chronicles.local"
 * In your host, either use dnsmasq and add `address=/chronicles.local/127.0.0.1` to /etc/dnsmasq.conf OR add an /etc/hosts entry `127.0.0.1 chronicles.local` for each subdomain